LearnOnDemandSystems/docs/lod/code-lab.md

 The Code Lab Client consists of 9 parts:

-1. The Code Language Selector - Used by the student to choose which language they prefer to use for the Code Lab.
+1. **The Code Language Selector**: Used by the student to choose which language they prefer to use for the Code Lab.
 These reflect the languages added to in the Code Lab Settings.

-1. Reset - This will reset any student code to the original template set up in Code Lab Settings.
+1. **Reset**: This will reset any student code to the original template set up in Code Lab Settings.

-1. Submit - This will run any code entered by the student, and compare the result in Tests and Custom Tests
+1. **Submit**: This will run any code entered by the student, and compare the result in Tests and Custom Tests

-1. IDE - A simplified IDE.
+1. **IDE**: A simplified IDE.
 This will populate with the initial Code Lab Language Template, and students can edit code in this area.

-1. Output - All program output will show here.
+1. **Output**: All program output will show here.

-1. Errors - Any program errors will show here.
+1. **Errors**: Any program errors will show here.

-1. Tests - All tests added in the Code Lab Settings will show here, and be evaluated on submit.
+1. **Tests**: All tests added in the Code Lab Settings will show here, and be evaluated on submit.

-1. Custom Tests - Students have the ability to add custom tests to each Code Lab.
+1. **Custom Tests**:Students have the ability to add custom tests to each Code Lab.
 These will be evaluated on submit.

-1. Instructions - Standard Lab Profile instructions.
+1. **Instructions**: Standard Lab Profile instructions.

 ## Language Settings